 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Mild cognitive impairment is when your memory is affected to the point that it is noticeable to others, but not enough to deal with daily functioning.
-People with mild cognitive impairment exhibit some forgetfulness or amnesia of recent events.
+Mild cognitive impairment is when your memory is affected to the point that it’s noticeable to others, but not enough to affect your daily life.
+People with mild cognitive decline may show some forgetfulness or amnesia of recent events.
 They often need to write notes to remind themselves to do things that they would otherwise forget.

-If you answer “yes” to these questions, talk with your physician about whether a screening for sleep apnea is appropriate.
+If you or your loved one identifies with one or more of those questions, talk with your physician about whether screening for sleep apnea is appropriate.